amsc-ar/amsc-ar.github.io/index.md

 author_profile: true
 ---

-Welcom to AMSC
+Welcome to the Arab Molecular Simulations Community (AMSC)!
 ======
-The Arab Molecular Simulations Community (AMSC) is a community founded by a group of young arab researchers who are passionate about computational chemistry/physics and molecular simulations.
-We dedicated to fostering connections among Arab scientists and researchers specializing in computational chemistry and physics.
-Our primary mission revolves around nurturing collaborative efforts and facilitating the exchange of knowledge.
-A key pillar of our initiative is to make the field of molecular simulation more accessible to aspiring Arab researchers, primarily by disseminating information in the Arabic language.
+We're a passionate group of young Arab researchers dedicated to computational chemistry, physics, and molecular simulations.
+Our mission is simple: connect Arab scientists, promote collaboration, and share knowledge.

-Over the past year, we have diligently organized a series of presentations featuring expert Arab researchers.
-In an effort to diversify and broaden our perspectives, AMSC has made the exciting decision to extend invitations to experts from beyond the Arabic-speaking community.
+We're here to make molecular simulation more accessible to aspiring Arab researchers.
+Explore our resources and join us in elevating the fields of computational chemistry and physics, together.

 <br>